Kaivalya-py/to-do-app/README.md

 # to-do-app
-This is a basic todo application that is supposed be a trial run for integrating and learning development of GitHub
+This is a basic todo application that is supposed be a trial run for integrating and learning development on GitHub